t81-foundation

 Every write_object, read_object_bytes, publish_capability, and revoke_capability invocation runs the Axion hook before mutating objects/ or caps/.
 That hook emits the canonical meta slot axion event segment=meta addr=<n> action=Write (for writes) and action=Read (for reads), so scripts/capture-axion-trace.sh can verify canonfs_axion_trace_test produces the same strings auditors expect.
 Capabilities gate access via the CANON_PERM_READ/CANON_PERM_WRITE bitmask; when no capabilities exist the driver permits bootstrap writes, but once a capability is published, only callers with the matching mask may read or write the object.

-Read paths re-verify content identity by default: after loading bytes, the driver recomputes CanonHash and compares it to the requested CanonRef.
+Read paths re-verify content identity by default: after loading bytes, the driver recomputes CanonHash-81(payload_bytes) and compares it to the requested CanonRef.
 Mismatches fail with deterministic decode errors.
 A diagnostic override exists via T81_CANONFS_READ_VERIFY=0.

-This driver fulfills the Axion observability requirements in a deterministic, disk-backed form: writes now flush to persistent storage, the Axion trace includes the canonical meta slot events before any data touches disk, and audits can replay the resulting build/artifacts/canonfs_axion_trace.log snippet to prove that canonical strings preceded persistence.
+This driver fulfills the Axion observability requirements in a deterministic, disk-backed form: writes flush payload bytes to persistent storage, the Axion trace includes the canonical meta slot events before any data touches disk, and audits can replay the resulting build/artifacts/canonfs_axion_trace.log snippet to prove that canonical strings preceded persistence.

 Wire format (v0.4.1):